 Croton plants (Codiaeum variegatum) are incredibly varied plants that are often grown as houseplants.
 The croton indoor plant has a reputation for being fussy, but in reality, if you know about caring for a croton houseplant properly, it can make for a resilient and hard-to-kill plant.

 Croton Indoor Plant

-The croton plant is often grown outdoors in tropical climates, but also make excellent houseplants.
+The croton plant is often grown outdoors in tropical climates, but also makes excellent houseplants.
 Crotons come in a wide variety of leaf shapes and colors.
-Leaves can be short, long, twisted, thin, thick and several of these combined.
-Colors range from green, variegated, yellow, red, orange, cream, pink and black to a combination of all these.
+Leaves can be short, long, twisted, thin, thick, and several of these combined.
+Colors range from green, variegated, yellow, red, orange, cream, pink, and black to a combination of all these.
 It is safe to say that if you look hard enough, you will find a croton that matches your décor.

 When considering croton growing, check the variety you have purchased to determine the light needs of your specific variety.
 Some varieties of croton need high light, while others need medium or low light.
 In general, the more variegated and colorful the croton plant, the more light it will need.